If this is your first time visiting us, here is the brief lay of the land:

 We are a couple of active gardeners that moved to Fairbanks, Alaska in 2015.
-Though we are practiced cold climate growers, the interior of Alaska pushes everything we know about cold climate gardening to a whole new level.
+Though we are practiced cold climate growers, the interior of Alaska has pushed everything we know about cold climate gardening to a whole new level.

-We currently operate multiple gardens in Fairbanks, Alaska:
+We currently operate several gardens in Fairbanks, Alaska:

-- 1,600 square feet at Fairbanks Community Garden.
+- 1,600 square foot in-ground garden at Fairbanks Community Garden.